 Enhanced Locking Mechanisms

 Another innovation is the integration of tamper-evident seals in pump bottles.
-These seals ensure that the product remains untouched from manufacturing to consumer use, providing an added level of confidence and safety.
+These seals confirm that the product remains untouched from manufacturing to consumer use, providing an added level of confidence and safety.
 Tamper-evident seals are particularly beneficial for products in the skincare and pharmaceutical industries.

 Sustainable Materials